Exact Answer: 10 Minutes

 Nevertheless, the NBA is continually influencing international basketball.
 In the future, the FIBA may start having 12-minute quarters as well.

-It is often asked why the NBA does not have 15-minute quarters like the NFL.
+It is asked why the NBA does not have 15-minute quarters like the NFL.
 However, an NFL game lasts three hours and has different sets of players on offense and defense.

 They also only play once a week, unlike the NBA which allows them to follow this format.
 A three-hour duration would be too long for a basketball game.